Tsumugi-Mugyu/MSI-H410I-Pro-WiFi-EFI-Opencore/README.md

 CASE:  Fractal Design Era ITX
 ```
 Selected Model: iMac 20,1

-IGPU calculate only
+IGPU calculation only.

-important reminder: Remember to change SMBIOS before install system or do not log in your Apple ID before change SMBIOS.
+Important reminder: Remember to change SMBIOS before installing the system or do not log in with your Apple ID before changing SMBIOS.

-Recommend to build your own UTBMap.kext, otherwise USB speed and sleep problems may occur.
+It is recommended to build your own UTBMap.kext; otherwise, USB speed and sleep problems may occur.